Dance at KU

 You will train daily with nationally and internationally recognized faculty.
 Students receive one-on-one attention, from individual advising sessions to the mentorship process for a practicum in teaching and the creation of a senior project.

 We produce well-rounded dancers who can perform in any genre.
-Students receive core instruction in ballet, modern dance and jazz, but they are also required and encouraged to take courses in classical Indian dance, flamenco, musical theatre and African dance.
+Students receive instruction in ballet, modern/contemporary, tap, hip-hop, flamenco, musical theatre dance, and more.

-Through our unique Choreography Fellowship program, students have the opportunity to audition for and perform with professional choreographers in the field.
+Through our unique Hamburg and Peterson Guest Artist Programs, students have the opportunity to audition for and perform with professional choreographers in the field.
 These guest artists spend two weeks in intensive training and rehearsal with our students as they set work on our University Dance Company.
 These connections lead to professional dance opportunities upon graduation.
 Also, companies featured at the Lied Center of Kansas frequently offer master classes for our students while they are on tour.

 The department is committed to providing every student with the tools necessary to create their own path towards a career in dance.
 For those interested in performing within a professional company, we encourage participation in professional training intensives and offer travel grants to support these essential experiences.
+The department has also recently established a Chicago Career Week program.
 For those who wish to open a studio and build a career in teaching dance, the department will assist in obtaining internships at teaching facilities.
 Many dancers pursue advanced degrees in Dance Therapy, Physical Therapy, Medicine, or Law.
 These dancers also receive individualized advising to ensure appropriate prerequisite courses are taken and key internship positions are obtained prior to graduation.